xregistry/spec/core/spec.md

   be stored without changing the schema of the entity
 - Constraints:
   - MUST be a map of zero or more name/value string pairs
-  - each name MUST be a non-empty string consisting of only lowercase alphanumeric characters (`[a-z0-9]`), `-`, `_` or a `.`; be no longer than 63 characters; start with an alphanumeric character and be unique within the scope of this map
   - Values MAY be empty strings
-  - when serialized as an HTTP header, each "name" MUST appear as a separate HTTP header prefixed with `xRegistry-labels-` and the header value MUST be the label's "value".
-See [HTTP Header Values](#http-header-values)
 - Examples:
   - `"labels": { "owner": "John", "verified": "" }` when in the HTTP body
   - `xRegistry-labels-owner: John` <br>